Soft Light (The X-Files): Broadcast and reception

-"Soft Light" was originally aired in the United States on the Fox Broadcasting Company on May 5, 1995, and was first broadcast in the United Kingdom on February 13, 1996 on BBC One.
+"Soft Light" was originally aired in the United States on the Fox Broadcasting Company on May 5, 1995.
 In its original broadcast, it was watched by 8.1 million households, according to the Nielsen ratings system.
 It received an 8.5 rating and 15 share among viewers, meaning that 8.5 percent of all households in the United States and 15 percent of all people watching television at the time, viewed the episode.

 "Soft Light" received mixed to positive reviews from television critics.
 Entertainment Weekly gave the episode a "B−" and noted that the episode "gains points for the obscure subject matter" but "loses them for the strained conspiratorial element".
 Zack Handlen of The A.V.
 Club also gave it a "B−".
 He praised the cold open for its strangeness and X's involvement, but thought that the explanation for Banton's shadow was not satisfactorily fleshed out.
-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode four stars out of five.
-The two wrote positively of the episode's case, calling it one wherein "Mulder and Scully get to investigate properly, coming up with theories that they later build on or retract."
-Shearman and Pearson also wrote positively of the episode's conclusion, noting that "there's no better illustration for distrusting the government than the brilliant closing scene" which features Shalhoub "fixed to a chair, bombarded with flashes of light, as one single tear rolls down his terrified face."
-Other reviews were decidedly more critical.
-John Keegan from Critical Myth awarded the episode a 5 out of 10 and wrote, "Overall, this episode falls short due to a completely ludicrous central concept, only partially countered by an interesting resolution highlighting the more sinister side of Informant X. Much like last season’s final few episodes, this season is ending with plenty of hints that Mulder and Scully are pushing the wrong buttons."
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode four stars out of five.
+Writing positively of the episode's focal case, Shearman called the set-up one wherein "Mulder and Scully get to investigate properly, coming up with theories that they later build on or retract."
+Shearman also wrote positively of the episode's conclusion, noting that "there's no better illustration for distrusting the government than the brilliant closing scene" which features Shalhoub "fixed to a chair, bombarded with flashes of light, as one single tear rolls down his terrified face."

 Critic A.J.
 Black compared Banton to Vince Gilligan's later creations, such as Walter White from Breaking Bad and Saul Goodman in Better Call Saul: "Banton feels, intriguingly for Gilligan’s first X-File, like the end of the writer’s exploratory road, certainly in the kind of tragic masculine figure he is so fascinated by.
 Banton is exhausted, worn out, paranoid and anxious about anyone who gets too close to him.
 “Please, I’m warning you!
 I’m a dangerous man!”
 He feels more equivalent to Walter or Jimmy/Saul (the latter, perhaps, in his future guise as the broken Gene Takavic) at the point they have lost their souls."